ZajdeR/frontend-recruitment-task/Readme.md

 ## To do
 ### 1. Address zip code field
-Create a first form which emulates behaviour shown below:
+Create the first form which emulates behaviour shown below:
 ![form](/imgs/form.gif)

 To fetch countries & validation rules use this method :